willflet/old_website/_pages/faq.md

 ### Humans doing
 A dehumanized person is more predictable and convenient to deal with, so we act (and expect others to act) like we aren't complex, passion-driven creatures.
 Instead we are our jobs, our status, our brand, our legacy, our possessions, and our habits.

-I believe this attitude is catastrophically bad.
+I believe this position is catastrophically bad.
 Not just "what a shame", but physically, existentially threatening.

 When we measure a society's success by things like GDP, employment rate, or research output, we fail to capture any fundamental human **needs** (food, shelter, affection, self-fulfilment *etc.*); when we measure a company's success by profit, market share, or patents, these similarly miss the point.
 And when *people* identify as parts of these systems rather than as loving, living organisms, the result is a world where human activity acts **against human interests**.